Gamma Trianguli Australis

-Gamma Trianguli Australis, Latinized from γ Trianguli Australis, is a single, white-hued star in the southern constellation of Triangulum Australe.
+Gamma Trianguli Australis, Latinized from γ Trianguli Australis, is a white-hued star in the southern constellation of Triangulum Australe.
 Along with Alpha and Beta Trianguli Australis it forms a prominent triangular asterism that gives the constellation its name (Latin for southern triangle).
 It is the third-brightest member of this constellation with an apparent visual magnitude of +2.87.
 Based upon parallax measurements, Gamma Trianguli Australis is located at a distance of about 190 ly from Earth.

+Characteristics

-The spectrum of this star matches a stellar classification of A1 V, which identifies it as an A-type main sequence star that is generating energy through the nuclear fusion of hydrogen at its core.
+The spectrum of this star matches a stellar classification of A1 III, which identifies it as a giant star.
+It could be also a subgiant.
 An unusual abundance of the element europium demonstrates it to be a peculiar, or Ap star.
+However, its classification as a chemically peculiar star is doubtful.
 Most stars of this type are slow rotators, but Gamma Trianguli Australis displays a very high rate of rotation with a projected rotational velocity of 199 km s−1.
-It has an estimated age of 260 million years.